Qiskit/qiskit/README.md

 Additionally, as part of each release detailed release notes are written to document in detail what has changed as part of a release.
 This includes any documentation on potential breaking changes on upgrade and new features.
-For example, You can find the release notes for the `0.9.0` release in the Qiskit documentation here:
+For example, you can find the release notes for the `0.9.0` release in the Qiskit documentation here:

 https://qiskit.org/documentation/release_notes.html#terra-0-9